d2-d2/qtvcfg/README.md

 ### todo
 * speed up execution of this script (it takes 15minutes to complete run on 292 servers)
+* remove password-protected servers
+* do not ping or process servers that are still on UPDATEURL but were marked as invalid on recent run
+* move variables from main sscript into separate cfg file?

 ### Ideas?
 Reports?